lenny2204/COSC55/README.md

 - Deployed the Web Server Instance:
     - AMI: Chose Ubuntu
     - Subnet: Launched the web server in the public subnet.
-    - Security Group: Configured the security group to allow inbound HTTP (port 80), HTTPS (port 443), and SSH (port 22, restricted to your IP).
+    - Security Group: Configured the security group to allow inbound HTTP (port 80), HTTPS (port 443), and SSH (port 22, restricted to my IP).
     - ![image](https://github.com/user-attachments/assets/04b3416d-f647-4471-a94b-b3d23a5011a8)

 - Deployed the Database Server Instance: